Latest Trends in Web Design

 Hand drawing and sketching has long been a tool available to web designers, but it is infrequently used.
 Perhaps this is because many web designer are not confident in their drawing abilities, as well as for other reasons.
 However, one thing is for certain: nothing personalizes a website like a hand drawing or sketch, which also further adds a degree of whimsy.
 In keeping with a minimalist theme, hand drawings and sketches should not be the main focus of the website, but rather leave a personalized stamp on it.

 If the latest trends in web design interest you, learn more about designing modern, dynamic, efficient websites through our Multimedia Design program.
-It takes just 15 months to complete an associate’s degree in Multimedia Design at Fremont College, preparing your for an exciting web design career in a short amount of time.
+It takes just 15 months to complete an associate’s degree in Multimedia Design at Fremont University, preparing your for an exciting web design career in a short amount of time.
 Enroll today and be on your way to pursuing the career of your dreams!